- Human Rights

 - Post Conflict Justice

-Having received his BSc. and Ph.D. from the London School of Economics and Political Science, Professor Wilson has held fulltime faculty positions at the Universities of Essex and Sussex in the United Kingdom, as well as visiting professorships at the Free University-Amsterdam, University of Oslo, the New School for Social Research, and the University of Witwatersand.
-He has consulted for UNICEF on child soldiers in Sierra Leone and served as Chair of the Connecticut State Advisory Committee of the U.S. Commission on Civil Rights from 2009-2013, during which time the Committee focused attention on high school dropout rates and racial profiling in police traffic stops.
+Having received his BSc. and Ph.D. from the London School of Economics and Political Science, Professor Wilson held fulltime faculty positions at the Universities of Essex and Sussex, as well as visiting professorships at the Free University-Amsterdam, University of Oslo, the New School for Social Research, and the University of Witwatersand, South Africa.
+He presently teaches international criminal law and an interdisciplinary graduate level course on the anthropology, history, law and philosophy of human rights.
+He has consulted for various policy agencies including UNICEF in Sierra Leone and he served as Chair of the Connecticut State Advisory Committee of the U.S. Commission on Civil Rights from 2009-2013, during which time the Committee focused attention on high school dropout rates and racial profiling in police traffic stops.

 Richard A. Wilson, ed., Human Rights in the “War on Terror” (Cambridge University Press, 2005)